PinkR1ver/Image-Feature-Extraction/README.md

+# NOTICE: THIS PROJECT IS MEANLESS, you can use pyradiomics to extract ROI features.
+THIS PROJECT WILL NEVER UPDATE

 # Feature extraction

 ## According to the essasy:*A Review on Tissue Segmentation and Feature Extraction of MRI Brain images*, there is the classic feature which can be extracted from MRI image